ccrma/chugins/rave/README.md

 ## Linux
 Copy the contents of the `rave_chugin_release` folder to `/usr/local/lib/chuck`.

+If you are building on your machine, call `sudo cmake --build . --config Release --target install` to install everything.

 # TODO
 ## need to store dlls in same dir as chuck.exe
 - is there any way around this?